Custom Is the New Black: Why Smart Companies Are Ditching SaaS for Custom AI Development

 | SaaS valuation reset framing | Secondary contextual | Market commentary sources (6, 7) |

-| Aggregated market-size and company-case stats | Secondary only | Aggregators (source 8) - treat as context, not sole basis for hard-number claims |
+| Aggregated market-size and company-case stats | Secondary only | Aggregators (source 8).
+Use as context; not a sole basis for hard-number claims. |